 - Make and answer phone calls on a desktop, laptop or internet enabled mobile device.

 - Send SMS messages through any device with a web browser.

 - Switch between devices on demand.

 - Transcribed emails sent to your choice of text or email.

 So, how does this equal a land line for free?
 I’m sure most of us have heard of the VOIP devices/services such as Magic Jack, Ooma, or Vonage.
 They charge a monthly fee to use your high speed internet connection to give you the equivalent of a landline.
 I’ve found a similar alternative that has no monthly fee when used with Google Voice.

 Once your account has been set up, it's time to talk hardware.
 I purchased an Obihai VOIP adapter from Amazon years ago.
-Mine is the Obi100.
-I don’t need some of the features the other choices offer.
-This is the Obi110, which is similar to mine.
 Depending on the options you want or need, there are many boxes to choose from.
-If you're just wanting voice capability, then the entry level unit will do. but, if you need bluetooth, multi-line, or fax capability, there's a device to suit your needs.
+If you're just wanting voice capability, then the entry level unit will do.
+But, if you need bluetooth, multi-line, or fax capability, there's a device to suit your needs.
 They are all available on Amazon, as well as other online retailers.

 Once I made the initial hardware purchase, I created an account on Obi’s ObiTalk portal.
 I then configured my Obi account to pass my Google Voice calls seamlessly between services.
-All incoming calls ring through on the landline and any other connected devices.
-(If you have the google voice or hangouts app on your Android device, you can make and receive calls over wifi as well.)
+All incoming calls ring through on the landline and any other configured devices.
+(If you have the google voice on your Android or iOS device, you can make and receive calls over wifi as well.)
 All outgoing calls display the Google Voice number on the caller ID if that's the setting you've chosen.

 That's it.
 That's all there it to it.
 Go forth and make phone calls with no monthly charge!